 |

-Rod, who passed away in 1995 at 86 yrs old, was a year younger than Olin and very involved in athletics - captain and quarterback of his unbeaten high school team - and playing basketball and baseball as well.
+Rod Stephens, who passed away in 1995 at 86 yrs old, was 16 months younger than Olin, and very involved in athletics - captain and quarterback of his unbeaten high school team - and playing basketball and baseball as well.
 Olin, on the other hand, spent his time reading history and teaching himself how to design boats.
 They were both good students in high school, and they sailed whenever they could - on western Long Island Sound from Larchmont YC where they were members, and on Barnstable Bay on Cape Cod, and out of Edgartown on Martha's Vineyard where their father had rented summer homes.
-As kids they decided that whenever they sailed together Olin would take the helm and make tactical decisions while Rod's high energy level made him gravitate to handling the foredeck, trimming, making the boat go fast and generally making sure everything worked.
+As kids they decided that whenever they sailed together Olin would take the helm and make tactical decisions while Rod's high energy level made him gravitate to handling the foredeck, trimming, making the boat go fast, and generally making sure everything worked.
 This picture of Rod is from Frank Kinney's book "You are First".

-He was creative, inventing the now famous Dorade Box, the standard for classic ventilation, and was a driver in getting the DUKW's - the amphibious 2 1/2 ton Army truck - to become an important contributor to the World War II effort.
+He was creative, inventing the now famous Dorade Box, the standard for classic ventilation, and was a driver in getting the DUKW's (Duck) - the amphibious 2 1/2 ton Army truck - to become an important contributor to the World War II effort.
+He received the United States’ highest civilian award, the Medal of Freedom, for his contributions in his design and engineering of the DUKW.

 The following is a picture of Rod and Mustang from All This and Sailing Too.

-Webmaster Note: On July 23rd, Field Invesigator Chris Becker advised that after a long search for a Dolphin he could sail and restore he settled on a Tarten 27.
-His email (edited) in response to a follow made by your webmaster regarding his Dolphin hunt is below.
+Webmaster Note: On July 23rd, 2008, DFI (Dolphin Field Investigator) Chris Becker advised that, after a long and fruitless search for a Dolphin he could sail now and and restore as he went along, he had settled on a Tartan 27.
+His email, (edited) in response to a follow up made by your webmaster regarding his Dolphin hunt, is below.
 He has our "sympathy" as well as good wishes.
-A Tarten 27, after all, is a Dolphin's bigger brother.
-Chris has made a number of interesting contributions to this website including this link on Rod Stephens and his book http://sparkmanstephens.com/yachtdesign/rodstephens_book/RAS_On_Sailing_Master.
+A Tartan 27, after all, is a Dolphin's bigger brother (sister?)

 July 23, 2008